rianadon/node-red-contrib-sprinkler/README.md

 ### Program state machine
 ![Visual representation of program state machine](./screenshots/statediagram.svg)

 Each program runs a timer.
 A visual representation of the various states of the timer are shown above.
 Both **zone-timer** and **timerctl out** nodes cause the state machine to transition.
 A **zone-timer** will issue the "start" transition, upon which the timer will start ticking and move itself back to the "stopped" state when the timer reaches zero.
-The **timerctl out** issues the "resume" and "pause" transitions, and if the *"Pause only when program is running"* option is checked, messages with pause & reset topics will cause "block" and "unblock" transitions as well.
+The **timerctl out** issues the "resume" and "pause" transitions, and if the *"Block program from running when paused"* option is checked, messages with pause & reset topics will cause "block" and "unblock" transitions as well.

 ### Program message bus